 The great storm is coming, but the tide has turned.

-We’ve been very positive from the early stages of this paradigm shift about the beneficial impact the decoupled approach can make to the companies of different sizes.
-The seeds we’ve been planting for so long started to come into fruition.
+We’ve been very positive from the early stages of this paradigm shift about the beneficial impact the decoupled approach can make on companies of different sizes.
+The seeds we’ve been planting for so long started to come to fruition.

 Today, Bejamas counts 18 full-time members, whereas, at the end of 2018, we’ve been just a team of seven (we have a couple of open positions, go check our career page if you’re curious).

 We plan to strengthen our core in the months to come, but also extend a bit the scope of services we’ve been offering to our customers thus far (we’ve been solely focusing on web development, together with QA and project management).